 - Neuropsychological testing

 The Memory and Alzheimer's Treated Center is based at the Johns Hopkins Bayview Medical Center.
-(DIRECTIONS) Referrals are made as needed to affiliated clinics including the Neuropsychiatry and Memory Clinic at The Johns Hopkins Hospital, the Frontotemporal and Early Onset Dementias Clinic, and the Brian Injury Clinic.
+(Directions) Referrals are made as needed to affiliated clinics including the Neuropsychiatry and Memory Clinic at The Johns Hopkins Hospital, the Frontotemporal and Early Onset Dementias Clinic, and the Brain Injury Clinic.